What is a WiFi Booster and How Does it Improve Signal?

 How Does a WiFi Booster Work?

-WiFi boosters wirelessly connect to an access point, such as a wireless router or hotspot.
+WiFi boosters connect to a wireless access point, such as a router or hotspot.
 The WiFi booster grabs the signal being transmitted by the access point and amplifies it for better use.
 Usually, boosters are coupled with stronger antennas that help broadcast the signal further and cover larger areas.

-The location of the WiFi booster is extremely important.
-You want to place it close enough to the access point to receive a signal, but far enough away to cover the problem areas.
-Ideally, you should look for the area that doesn't have a strong WiFi connection and plug the booster into a wall outlet halfway between the target area and the router.
+Placement of the WiFi booster is extremely important.
+It must be close enough to the access point to receive a signal but far enough away to cover problem areas.
+Find an area without a strong WiFi connection and plug the booster into a wall outlet halfway between the target area and the router.

 Most WiFi boosters have pretty simple setup processes.
 Many utilize the WPS (WiFi Protected Setup) button, which makes the installation process super-fast.
-Simply press the button on both devices and the WiFi booster will connect to the router.
-Of course, different WiFi signal booster manufactures (Netgear, Tp-Link, Linksys, D-Link, Asus, Orbi, and Eero) might require additional steps.
+Simply press the button on both devices, and the WiFi booster will connect to the router.
+Of course, different WiFi signal booster manufacturers (Netgear, Tp-Link, Linksys, D-Link, Asus, Orbi, and Eero) might require additional steps.

 After completing the setup process, the booster can start working its magic; it will grab the existing WiFi signal and extend its coverage area.

-The last step would be to connect your phone, laptop, tablet, and smart home devices, to the WiFi booster.
-To do so, you would go into the WiFi settings on your wireless device, click on the WiFi booster's network name (SSID) and enter the password.
-The password might be the same as your current network, or you might've created a different one during the set-up process.
+The last step is to connect your phone, laptop, tablet, and smart home devices to the WiFi booster.
+To do so, go into the WiFi settings on your wireless device, click on the WiFi booster's network name (SSID) and enter the password.
+The password might be the same as your current network, or you might've created a different one during the setup process.
 Once connected to the booster, you will be able to enjoy a reliable internet connection in places that originally received poor signal strength.

 Do WiFi Boosters Only Work with Wireless Devices?